The Most Desolate Music Ever Written

 o understand what is happening, let's put the third act prelude in its dramatic

-miraculously saved from destruction by the stolen spear cast at him by Klingsor.
-Wielding the spear in the sign of the cross, Parsifal destroys Klingsor's power,
+from destruction by the stolen spear cast at him by Klingsor.
+Wielding the spear in the sign of the cross, Parsifal destroys Klingsor's power, including his hold

-act ended in the black key of b minor.
-The prelude begins with a tension between B major and
+in the black key of b minor.
+The prelude begins with a tension between B major and b

 Figure 2.
-Nature theme of the flower maidens (no. 16 in the Guide
+Nature theme of the flower maidens (no.25 in the Guide

-(although it's not the same as the notes to which Kundry sings her "dienen") and it ends with a falling tritone, b flat - e, the characteristic interval associated
+the same as the notes to which Kundry sings her "dienen") and it ends with a falling tritone, b flat - e, the characteristic interval associated with Kundry.
+This

-with Kundry.
-This falling tritone is a feature of the Laughter idea that was introduced in the first act and associated with Kundry and her accursed
+falling tritone is a feature of the Laughter idea that was introduced in the first act and associated with Kundry and her accursed laughter.
+This is

 arpeggios in the bass line in bars 11 to 13, perhaps, like Kundry's motif, suggesting the eternal cycle of rebirth.